Coaching Services

-Our clients represent a wide range of backgrounds and lived experiences.
-We support individuals with diverse neurotypes, including autism, ADHD, obsessive-compulsive disorder, sensory processing differences, and more.
-We also partner with families navigating developmental differences, including those who are in the process of seeking answers and have not yet received a formal diagnosis.
+Our clients represent a wide range of backgrounds, experiences, and neurotypes.
+We support individuals with autism, ADHD, twice-exceptionality, obsessive-compulsive disorder, sensory processing differences, and other forms of neurodivergence.
+We also work closely with individuals and families who are still searching for answers and may not yet have a formal diagnosis.
+A formal diagnosis is not required to begin coaching services.

 Focus Areas